Appearing number one on Google for local keywords brings a steady flow of customers to local businesses.

 Here’s where it gets a little bit technical…

-include the city you are in or service
+include the city you are in or the service

 You will start to notice random or irrelevant keywords within the results of your search, especially keywords with lower search volumes.